Green Love! Craft while networking with NCRA Members | 1/31/26 @3-5PM

 The 30th Annual Recycling Update Call for Speakers is now live!

-For additional questions, feel free to contact our office.
+For additional questions, feel free to contact the office.

 The Northern California Recycling Association (NCRA) is seeking dynamic speakers for its annual Recycling Update (RU), our fast-paced, high-energy event that showcases what’s new and innovative in the world of waste reduction and Zero Waste.
 We welcome proposals from those who haven’t yet presented at RU, as well as from experienced speakers eager to share their cutting-edge ideas and insights.